ArenKDesai/Aren-s-Notes/mit intro to deep learning II.md

 A better way to make RNNs is to utilize **attention**, which consists of:
 1. Identifying which parts of a dataset (image, for example) to attend to.
 This is similar to a search problem
 2. Extracting those features with high attention
+We can compute the search as such:
+3. Compute the attention mask.
+How similar is each "key" to the desired "query"?